winsonpeng/winsonpeng.github.io/_pages/about.md

 I currently serve as an Associate Editor for the *[Journal of Communication](https://academic.oup.com/joc?login=false)* (2022-) and am the incoming Editor-in-Chief for *[Human Communication Research](https://academic.oup.com/hcr?login=false)* (2025-), both of which are flagship journals in the field of communication research.

-My research interest includes computational social science, health communication, mobile analytics, and political communication.
+My research interest includes computational social science, health communication, audience analysis, and political communication.
 I am particularly interested in unraveling the structure & dynamics of human communication phenomena with various computational methods (e.g., network modeling, text mining, temporal and sequential modeling).

 <figure>
   <img src="/assets/images/my-research-summary.png">